Simangaliso-Njabulo/CMPG_323_Project_2_-_34729100/README.md

 Late update - On Saturday 27/08/22 I made a local database and created a simple API to see how everything works.
 I also created a resource group on MS Azure and tried to create the database, but I ran into some problems.
 Unfortunately, I forgot to update my readme.
 ### 01/09/22
 Today I will be reattempting to connect my Azure database to my API.
+I will also be creating the basic methods.
-> Succeeded in linking my Azure database with my API, also added a controller for zones.
+> Succeeded in linking my Azure database with my API, also added a basic methods.

 ## References
 <ul>